derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-28/12/2023 16:15:35 : 3 Database Admins walked into a NoSQL bar.
+29/12/2023 16:16:36 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Microsoft hold a bi-monthly internal "productive week" where they use Google instead of Bing.
+How many programmers does it take to change a lightbulb?
+None, that's a hardware problem.
 <!-- replace-with-joke ends -->